paulsinclair51/briteTest/docs/Contributor_Guide.md

 ## 7. Making Modifications in a Branch

-- Define modificationd that are focused (not mixing unrelated changes), logically grouped, and well‑scoped.
+- Define modifications that are focused (not mixing unrelated changes), logically grouped, and well‑scoped.
 - Define an appropriate name for your changes to use as the branch nmme.
 - Obtain preliminary approval and target release for the modifications and